-Jason Beck enters his fifth season at Virginia on Bronco Mendenhall’s staff and is the quarterbacks coach.
+Jason Beck enters his sixth season at Virginia on Bronco Mendenhall’s staff and is the quarterbacks coach.

 Since the arrival of Mendenhall and company in Charlottesville in 2016, UVA’s offensive production has soared.
 In the previous 126 season of Virginia football before Beck started working with quarterbacks, UVA never had a 3,000-yard passer and only once had a quarterback that amassed 3,000+ yards of total offense in a season.
 In Beck’s first four seasons as Virginia’s quarterbacks coach, the Cavaliers have had two 3,000-yard passers and the UVA single-season record for total offense has been broken three times.
-Also, you can find Beck’s quarterbacks all over the UVA single-game passing and single-game total offense record book, as five of the top eight outputs in each category have come since Beck started at Virginia.
+With the unique nature of the COVID-19 pandemic, the 2020 season only saw UVA play 10 games, but the passing yards per game (260.6) was the second-best output in Beck’s UVA tenure.
+Also, you can find Beck’s quarterbacks all over the UVA single-game passing and single-game total offense record book, as six of the top nine outputs in single-game passing and the top six outings in single-game total offense have come since Beck started at Virginia.

-Beck and UVA offensive coordinator Robert Anae have worked together for the past seven seasons and quarterbacks have thrived under the pairing.
-Between 2013 and 2019, quarterbacks under Anae and Beck have averaged 3,286 passing yards and 522 rushing yards a season for an average of 3,808 yards of total offense.
+Beck and UVA offensive coordinator Robert Anae have worked together for the past eight seasons and quarterbacks have thrived under the pairing.
+Between 2013 and 2020, quarterbacks under Anae and Beck have averaged 3,200 passing yards and 524 rushing yards a season for an average of 3,725 yards of total offense.